scriptorum/SMBigSkin/README.md

 # SMBigSkin
-SynthMaster is a "soft-synth" VST instrument.
-This is a versatile synth, but the supplied skins are a bit small, and it's not easy to reskin.
-This is a script to enlarge an existing skin by any amount.
+[SynthMaster](http://www.synthmaster.com/) is a soft-synth VST instrument.
+I felt that that SynthMaster's screen size is a bit too small.
+Rather than creating my own skin by hand, I wrote a script to resize an existing skin.
+This is a non-destructive resize - a new skin is created at the desired size which you can select from inside the VST.

 ##CAVEATS
   - Images may be a little blurry, that's normal.
 Don't panic.